-Ranges from India to Vietnam, in China from southeastern Tibet to southwestern Sichuan and Yunnan.
-Locally very common altitudinal migrant, found in forests to 3600 m in summer, 800 m in winter.
-Constantly active; fans and cocks tail and makes short aerial sallies for flying insects.
-Can be tame, being drawn to insects attracted to and flushed up by birdwatchers.
-Monotypic.
-Has bright-yellow forehead, supercilium, and underparts (pale vent).
+Yellow-bellied Fantail Chelidorhynx hypoxanthus ranges India to Vietnam, in China from southeast Tibet to southwest Sichuan and Yunnan.
+HABITAT & BEHAVIOR Forests, in summer to 3600 m (11,810 ft.), winter down to 800 m (2,630 ft.).
+Constantly active.
+Fans and cocks tail and makes short aerial sallies for flying insects.
+Can be tame.
+Locally very common.
+ID Has bright-yellow forehead, supercilium, and underparts (pale vent).
 Olive crown.
-Rest of upperparts and wings olive-grey; has a single, narrow, white wing bar.
+Rest of upperparts and wings olive-grey.
+Has single, narrow, white wing bar.
 Tail long, grey, white-tipped.
 Mask black in male, dark olive in female.
 Juvenile duller and paler.
-Bill tiny, conical, black above, orange below; feet yellow to blackish.
-Thin, whistled song consists of long syllables and fast pulses. — Craig Brelsford
+BARE PARTS Bill tiny, conical, black above, orange below.
+Feet yellow to blackish.
+VOICE Thin, whistled song consists of long syllables and fast pulses. — Craig Brelsford

 Daniel Bengtsson served as chief ornithological consultant for Craig Brelsford’s Photographic Field Guide to the Birds of China, from which this species description is drawn.